CharlelieLrt/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

   that is not always possible, to avoid too complex formatting).

-- For arguments or variables that are callback functions, (e.g. Callable), the docstring should include a clear sepaarted ..code-block:: that specifies the required signature and return type of the callback function.
+- For arguments or variables that are callback functions, (e.g. Callable), the docstring should include a clear separated ..code-block:: that specifies the required signature and return type of the callback function.
 This is not only true for callback functions, but for any type of parameters or arguments that has some complex type specification or API requirements.
 The explanation code